Wolf Hunt, 16th-century print by Etienne Delaune, Rijksmuseum Amsterdam

 In 1937, G.H.
 Rots described how life used to be in Aalten in a series of articles in the Aaltensche Courant.
 Regarding wolf hunting, he wrote:

-“Just as fox hunts are organised today to eradicate the few long-tailed creatures that remain, this was done in the past to exterminate a larger and more harmful predator.
+“Just as fox hunts are organised nowadays to exterminate the few long-tailed foxes that remain, this was once done to eradicate a larger and more harmful predator.
 In the years when the population suffered greatly at the hands of marauding soldiers, the wolf was still a feared predator in these parts.

 Imagine the situation in those days.
 Extensive forests, and in the lowlands, the farmsteads.
 Livestock grazed in the meadows, surrounded by woodland.
 The coppice also grew luxuriantly around the essen (es-lands).
 An eldorado for wildlife, therefore.
 The wolf went hunting, and the farmers’ dwindling livestock was also plagued by its natural enemy.
 Large drives were then organised.